DataONEorg/dataone-web/content/features/_index.md

 ---
 layout: blocks
 date: 2020-03-16T09:49:58.000+00:00
-title: All features offered by DataONE
+title: All features
-description: All features offered by DataONE
+description: Features of DataONE products and services
 header:
   template: header
   type: text only